The Golden Buddha

 [i] W.D.
 Ross, ed., The Works of Aristotle, Translated into English by Aristotle, XI Volumes (Oxford: Clarendon Press, 1928).
 For specific mention of relevant book and chapter numbers, etc., regarding the enthymeme in this series from Ross, consult the footnotes at the end of the introduction.
 Most central I believe are the following, Aristotle’s Rhetoric, Prior and Posterior Analytics.
 Also of value could be Aristotle’s De Sophisticis Elenchis, De Interpretatione as well as other works in Aristotle’s Organon.
 An understanding of Aristotle’s Topics would be instrumental in bringing the enthymeme into public discourse in a practical manner, and this is included in the above series.
 Also helpful is W.D.
 Ross, ed., Aristotle’s Prior and Posterior Analytics by Aristotle.
 (Oxford: Clarendon Press, 1949) Book 1-7.
 (24a1-29b29).
 Another excellent source is Robin Smith ed., Prior Analytics by Aristotle.
 (Indianapolis: Hackett Publishing Company, 1989).
 Book 1 Chapter 1-7.
 (24a1 – 29b29)

 [ii] “Not so clear I think is the fact that infallible signs, can produce syllogisms that can be sound or unsound.
-One can say if there is smoke there is fire, but if no smoke does occur at a particular time (say they mistook for fog for smoke), then smoke), then no fire need be present.
+One can say if there is smoke there is fire, but if no smoke does occur at a particular time (say they mistook for fog for smoke), then no fire need be present.
 In that case there is no correspondence someone’s assertion that there is smoke, and something actually burning.”
 While the argument may seem to be valid and sound, when no smoke exist the premise is false and the demonstration is unsound.
 It is important to note that if while the residual in the air was fog, therefore the individual is deluded and has no idea they are wrong, yet the syllogism seems sound.”

 Deduction and Enthymemeic structure page 51